-Please see the attached curriculum for the proposed B.S.: Biology degree and associated Options.
-Once approved, this degree would be listed in the UMW catalog and will replace the existing programs.
-Current students will be unaffected by this transition since UMW will be using the same courses that are currently being used.
-All incoming freshman will enroll in the new B.S.
-Major since this will replace the current B.A.
-Option.
+Please see the attached curriculum for the proposed BS: Biology degree and associated Option areas.
+Once approved, this degree will be listed in our catalog and will replace the existing degrees.
+Current students will be unaffected by this transition since we will be using the same courses that are currently being used.
+All incoming freshman will enroll in the new degree since this will replace the current degrees.